Geastrum triplex

 Ecology

-Saprobic; growing alone or gregariously under hardwoods or conifers; often appearing around stumps; spring through fall (overwinter in warmer climates); widely distributed in North America.
+Saprobic; growing alone or gregariously under hardwoods; summer and fall (overwinter in warmer climates); widely distributed in North America.

 Fruiting Body

-At first a smooth, egg-shaped ball with a pointed beak, 2-3 cm wide, attached to the substrate by a point at the base; with maturity the outer skin peeling back to form 4-9 more or less triangular, buff-colored, non-hygroscopic arms; spore case up to 2 cm wide, more or less round, smooth, brownish to purplish brown, with a small conical beak that is surrounded by circular ridge or depression (often resulting in a pale area); 2-5 cm across when arms are opened; interior of spore case initially solid and white but soon powdery and medium brown.
+At first, a smooth, egg-shaped ball with a prominent pointed beak, 1-5 cm wide, attached to the substrate by a point at the base; with maturity the outer skin peeling back to form 4-8 more or less triangular, buff-colored, non-hygroscopic arms that are thick and usually develop fissures and cracks, frequently splitting to form a saucer; spore case more or less round, smooth, brownish, with a fuzzy conical beak that is often surrounded by a pale area; 5-10 cm across when arms are opened; the interior of spore case initially solid and white but soon powdery and brown.

 Microscopic Features

-Spores 3.5-4.5 µ; round; spiny; brownish to yellowish in KOH.
-Capillitial threads 4-8 µ wide; yellowish to brownish in KOH; slightly incrusted.
+Spores 3.5-4.5 µ; round; spiny; brownish to cinnamon in KOH.
+Capillitial threads 3-6 µ wide; yellowish in KOH; incrusted.

 Look-Alikes